intro: The 2013 Academy Awards are officially in the history books, but here are some of the best moments from the show that left people talking.

 MacFarlane was joined by the Gay Men's Chorus of Los Angeles to call out Meryl Streep, Anne Hathaway, Naomi Watts, Jodie Foster, Hilary Swank and countless others who we've seen nude in film.

-Not every joke funnyman Seth MacFarlane made landed with the A-list crowd at the 85th annual Academy Awards.
+text: Not every joke funnyman Seth MacFarlane made landed with the A-list crowd at the 85th annual Academy Awards.

 The host elicited gasps from the crowd when he introduced "Django Unchained" as "the story of a man fighting to get back his woman, who's been subjected to unthinkable violence.
 Or, as Chris Brown and Rihanna call it, a date movie."